Broncos vs. Raiders odds, prediction, 'Thursday Night Football' picks, bets from proven model

 A classic rivalry will have its next installment on 'Thursday Night Football' to kick off NFL Week 10 as the Denver Broncos host the Las Vegas Raiders.
 Denver (7-2) is tied for the best record in the league and is riding a six-game win streak, which is also tied for the NFL's longest.
 The Broncos had a comeback victory at Houston in Week 9, defeating the Texans, 18-15, via a walk-off field goal.
 Meanwhile, the Raiders (2-6) suffered a defeat out of their bye on Sunday as they lost in overtime to Jacksonville, 30-29.
 The Raiders lead the all-time series, 73-56-2.
 Denver cornerback Pat Surtain II (pectoral) and receiver Marvin Mims (concussion) have been ruled out.

 Kickoff is at 8:15 p.m.
 ET from Empower Field at Mile High in Denver.
 The Broncos swept the season series in 2024, after the Raiders had won each of the previous eight meetings.
-The latest Raiders vs. Broncos odds have Denver as 9.5-point favorites.
+The Raiders are 7-3 ATS over the last 10 matchups.
+The latest Raiders vs. Broncos odds have Denver as 9.5-point favorites, making it the biggest favorite of Week 10.
 The over/under for total points is 43.
+Denver is at -521 on the money line (risk $521 to win $100), with Vegas at +388 (risk $100 to win $388).
 Before making any Broncos vs. Raiders picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: